edwinnyandika/edwinnyandika/README.md

 **[→ View Repo](https://github.com/edwinnyandika/Folio)**

-Built on Google AI Studio using the Gemini API.
-A fully interactive, intelligent personal portfolio experience that talks back.
+Built on Google AI Studio with the Gemini API.
+A fully interactive, intelligent portfolio that talks back.

 <br/>